 As bathrooms are humid areas, they require window treatments that can withstand moisture.
 Privacy is another major factor in choosing window treatments for a bathroom.
 Honeycomb shades offer both of these things.
 They filter shades of light that pass through and help make the view inside from the outside invisible.
-Plus, they also offer moisture resistance.
+Plus, they are also moisture-resistant.

-This is where you celebrate the best things, either your nightly family ritual, or your big feast that comes a few times a year.
-Honeycomb shades will keep the space warm and private, with a soft, home-y feel.
+This is where you celebrate the best things, from your nightly family ritual to your big feast that comes a few times a year.
+Honeycomb shades will keep the space warm and private, with a soft, homey feel.
 They’re a great pick for anyone who uses the dining room for all celebrations big or small.

 The only thing left to cover is if you need help with choosing the right type of cellular shades and blinds for any particular room, then all you have to do is stop by one of our 14 locations and meet with one of our talented design experts!